nunziati/Gly-pipe/README.md

 	https://pymol.org/2/

 Energy minimization is carried out by the "optimize" pymol plugin:
+- This is a resource-demanding procedure.
+It is usually skipped.
 - Described and downloadable at: https://pymolwiki.org/index.php/Optimize
 - Needs Openbabel to run, the installation instructions can be found at: